 That’s not counting all the times you’ll want to pull off on the side of the road or get out and explore, so I recommend leaving a minimum of 5 hours of allowed time to drive one way.
 If you do a day trip to Big Sur, it can easily take you 10-12 hours for the day depending on where you’re coming from.

-Renting for a Car for Your Big Sur Road Trip
+Renting for a Car for a Road Trip to Big Sur

 If you’re flying into San Francisco, you’ll want your own car to drive to Big Sur.
 You can easily rent a car online so it’ll be ready to pick up when you land at the San Francisco International Airport.